pieterberg/Smartie-Sorter/components.md

 ## 2. Fusion 360 Files

+All components, mechanisms, and assemblies were designed and modelled using Fusion 360.

+The CAD files have been exported and are available in the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder.

 ### 2.1.
 Resources

-The following Fusion 360 files are available in the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder:
+The following Fusion 360 files are available in the fusion_360 folder:

 - Fusion 360 archive files (.f3d) of the components
 - Fusion 360 archive file (.f3z) of the Colour Detection Mechanism